 Read →The AI influencer Lea staged a world that was both idealized and close to reality.
 The sentence kept me thinking for a while.

 Read →We sometimes found it hard not to treat her like a real person.
 We had to actively remind ourselves that Lea didn't actually have a personality.
-That's what Lea's builders wrote.
-About their own creation.

 Read →The right question is asked everywhere.
 The right answer is missing everywhere.
 Because the answer would be uncomfortable.